21 Must-Have Gifts for Readers to Encourage Young Readers (& Make Bookworms Happy Too!)

 Sight words are an integral supplement to phonics when learning how to read.
 Knowing a good majority of high frequency words will give beginners a great head start for fluency.
 A gift that helps a child memorize the sight words they need is a great gift to consider!
 The book included below integrates sight words into mini-sentences to make memorizing easier and help students learn sentence structure quickly as well.

-5. Subscription to apps that teach reading skills
+5. Subscriptions to apps & educational technology programs that teach reading skills

 There are so many apps and computer software programs that teach kids how to read.
 Do a quick Google search looking for reading apps and you'll find quite a few that can really be a great aid for beginning readers.
 For struggling readers, you can do a search for the specific issues that the student may be struggling with (fluency, comprehension, phonics, etc.) and find a great program that targets that reading skill!